Let’s assume you have created a web app (web page) that contains the following files:

 index.html css/style.css img/logo.png img/background.jpg js/logic.js

 The VisionAppster Engine contains a built-in web server that can be used exactly the same way.
-Web apps can however be served in a more efficient and convenient way as
+Usually you however want to install web apps using component packages.

 # cd to wherever your index.html resides.
 Then: zip -r my.webapp *